X González: Early life and education

 González was raised in Parkland, Florida, a suburb of the Miami metropolitan area.
 Their mother is a mathematics tutor and their father is a cybersecurity attorney who immigrated from Cuba to New York City in 1968.
-They have two older siblings.
+Gonzalez reportedly has two older siblings.

-González graduated from Marjory Stoneman Douglas High School in the spring of 2018.
+González graduated from Marjory Stoneman Douglas High School in 2018.
 They served as the president of its gay–straight alliance.
 In high school, González was also the tracking team leader on Project Aquila, a mission to send a school-made weather balloon "to the edge of space"; the project was documented by fellow student David Hogg.
 They enjoy creative writing and astronomy but not mathematics.

 On the day of the shooting, González was in the auditorium with dozens of other students when the fire alarm went off.
-They attempted to exit through the hallway, but were told to take cover and took refuge back in the auditorium, where they were held for two hours until police let students out.
+They attempted to exit through the hallway but were told to take cover and took refuge back in the auditorium, where they were held for two hours until police let students out.

-As of 2018, González was studying at New College of Florida.
+In the spring of 2022, González graduated with a Bachelor of Arts degree from New College of Florida.